Additional login prompt

 3. Strip images in front-page activity stream if they're pulled from a domain other than the URL of the source site.
 Advantages: Strikes a balance between the breadth of the two strategies above.
 Disadvantages: Still susceptible to 404s; potentially strips valuable content from legitimate third-party sources.

-#2 Updated by Raymond Hoh 11 months ago
+#2 Updated by Raymond Hoh about 3 years ago

 I'd go with option 1, the blacklist option.